-Revenue earned by the disability company and 5% of the state revenue of pany equal 5% of the total revenue of the Group and exceed the 2007 figure by 36%.
+Revenue earned by the disability company equal 5% of the total revenue of the Group and exceed the 2007 figure by 36%.
 The company mainly employs disabled persons, who nevertheless achieve enviable results.

 Operating revenue were also influenced by other operating revenue in the amount of EUR 3.9 million, generated by the sale of some fixed assets and unloading/loading ships ahead of schedule.